-115.403 Audit contents and findings

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-Policies and written/electronic documentation reviewed.

-Lenoir Pre-Audit questionnaire

-Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-North Carolina Department of Public Safety website
+115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Pitt Juvenile Detention Center Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures North Carolina Department of Public Safety website

-Individuals interviewed/ observations made.

-Interview with Agency PREA Coordinator

-Summary Determination

-Indicator: (f) The North Carolina Department of Public Safety website has all the previous PREA Audits posted since it began having the adult and juvenile facilities.
+Indicator: (f) The North Carolina Department of Public Safety website has all the previous PREA Audits posted since it began having audits of juvenile facilities in 2015.
 This was determined through a review of the state's NCDPS website.
 The Auditor was able to review the previous Audit report from the agency website as part of the Audit preparation.

-Compliance Determination
+As noted earlier the PREA Office used to service both the Department of Corrections and the Division of Juvenile Justice.
+The Department of Corrections has since become its own entity in North Carolina Government as a result the NCDPS Division of Juvenile Justice and Delinquency Prevention created its own PREA Office.
+As part of the transition, the PREA Information is available directly through the DJJ page.

 The North Carolina Department of Public Safety website has all previous facility PREA Audits posted under its PREA information link.
-The Auditor was able to see timely posting of other audits that occurred during this audit cycle.
+The Auditor was able to see the timely posting of other audits that occurred during this audit cycle.
 The Auditor also took into consideration that the Agency PREA Coordinator was also aware of the timing requirement for the posting of the audit report.